nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitHub-integration.md

 #### Note

-> Be sure to always try with the [latest SmartGit release](https://www.syntevo.com/smartgit/download/) because we are regularly adjusting required *scopes* for the latest version.
+> Always use the [latest SmartGit release](https://www.syntevo.com/smartgit/download/), as it includes the most up-to-date required *scopes*.
 > If you suspect that not even the latest version is requesting the scopes which are required for your scenario, you may manually change the *scopes* in the **Preferences**, **Low-Level Properties**, property "github.oauth.scopes".

 Typical Git error messages hinting to this kind of problem: